digihunch/korthweb/README.md

      --set pgpool.tls.certKeyFilename=tls.key \
      --set postgresql.initdbScriptsCM=orthanc-dbinit
 ```
-Monitor the service and deploy status untill all is up:
+Monitor the service and deploy status untill all is up.
+It usually takes a couple minutes.
 ```sh
 kubectl get all -n orthweb
 ```